Chart Color Schemes

 Balwyn has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 11 projects that are expected to impact the area.
-Notable projects include White & Weston Balwyn Village, Koonung Creek Reserve Restoration, Maleela Rise Balwyn, and Parring Collection.
-The following list details those likely to be most relevant.
+AreaSearch has identified 13 projects likely to impact the area.
+Notable ones are White & Weston Balwyn Village, Koonung Creek Reserve Restoration, Maleela Rise Balwyn, and Parring Collection.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.